onetask-me/prisma-replicache-demo/README.md

 ## Replicache + Prisma Demo

 > Replicache Demo using Prisma and NextJS on a PlanetScale database.
-Authentication provided by Clerk.

 ## PlanetScale Test Database